ndierckx/NOVOPlasty/README.md

 # Contact

+Any issues/requests/problems/comments can be posted on [Github issues](https://github.com/ndierckx/NOVOPlasty/issues) and I will try to reply the same day.

-For any questions, you can contact me directly through the following email address:
+Or you can contact me directly through the following email address:

 nicolasdierckxsens@hotmail.com